-The U.S. Masters Preview, TV Times
+US Masters Preview 2019 – Reed defends at Augusta National

 The U.S. Masters takes place this week at Augusta National Golf Club.
-Sergio Garcia is the defending champion in the first men’s Major Championship of 2018
+Patrick Reed is the defending champion in the first men’s Major Championship of 2019.

-The best golfers in the world are in Augusta, Georgia this week for the year’s first Major.
-Sergio Garcia is defending champion at the 82nd U.S. Masters.

-British golfers celebrate the start of the golfing season proper this week as the U.S. Masters encourages thousands to dust off the clubs and head back to the fairways.
-As ever, a great field has assembled at Augusta National to contest the 82nd Masters.
+Brritish golfers celebrate the start of the golfing season proper this week as the US Masters encourages thousands to dust off the clubs and head back to the fairways.
+As ever, a great field has assembled at Augusta National to contest the 83rd Masters.

-The 2018 U.S. Masters looks set to be a thriller with a number of players coming into the event showing fine form and some captivating storylines to follow.

-Tiger Woods will play his first Major since 2015 and the four-time champion heads to Augusta with high expectations following an encouraging comeback this season.
-The former World Number 1 finished tied second in the Valspar Championship and tied fifth in the Arnold Palmer Invitational.

-Poulter needed to win the Houston Open to secure a start at Augusta and, displaying his trademark tenacity, he managed to do it; coming through a playoff against Beau Hossler.

-2015 Masters winner Jordan Spieth enjoyed his best tournament of the season last week in Houston and his tied third place finish hints that he will be a factor again at Augusta.
-Justin Thomas is in great form as are Phil Mickelson and England’s Justin Rose.
-Two-time Masters winner Bubba Watson has won twice so far in 2018.
-With so many of the top players close to the peak of their games, this Masters could be a classic.
+The 2019 US Masters looks set to be a thriller.
+A number of players come into the event showing excellent form, making it very difficult to pick a winner.
+Rory McIlroy is favourite with most bookmakers amongst the 87 starters.
+He recently won The Players Championship and has shown in the past that he has the game to tame the course at Augusta.
+The Northern Irishman is making a fifth attempt to complete the career grand slam by claiming a green jacket.

+Other hopes from the UK include Paul Casey who completed a successful defence of his Valspar Championship title at the end of March, Tommy Fleetwood who has shown fine form on the PGA Tour through the Florida swing and Justin Rose – a runner-up at Augusta two years ago and in 2015.

+Elsewhere, Tiger Woods is aiming to claim a fifth Masters title and Phil Mickelson is looking to become the oldest ever Masters champion, aged 48 – Jack Nicklaus was 46 when he triumphed in 1986.

 There’s a great amateur tradition at Augusta and this year there will be six amateurs in the field.
-They are: 2017 Amateur champion, England’s Harry Ellis, U.S. Amateur champion Doc Redman and runner-up Doug Ghim, Asia Pacific Amateur champion – 17-year-old, Yuxin Lin, Latin America Amateur champion Joaquin Niemann and US Mid Amateur champ Matt Parziale.
+They are: Jovan Rebula (winner of the Amateur Championship,) Devon Bling and Viktor Hovland (top two finishers in the U.S. Amateur,) Takumi Kanaya (winner of the Asia Pacific Amateur Championship,) Alvaro Ortiz (winner of the Latin America Amateur Championship) and Kevin O’Connell (winner of the U.S. Mid-Amateur championship).

+The last players to make their way into the field were Shane Lowry and Justin Harding, who made it into the top-50 on the Official World Golf Ranking, and Corey Conners who won last week’s Valero Texas Open.

 Played over the same course each year and packed with tradition and character, The Masters is, perhaps, the most iconic tournament in world golf.
 Since it was first held in 1934, it’s been won by many of the greats of the game.
 Sarazen, Snead, Hogan, Palmer, Nicklaus, Player, Watson, Ballesteros, Faldo and Woods have all won here.
 To don the famous green jacket is a must if a player is to earn legendary status within the game.
-Last season witnessed a brilliant battle between Sergio Garcia and Justin Rose.
-Garcia claimed his first Major title in a playoff.
+Last season it was Patrick Reed who came out on top.
+He finished one clear of Rickie Fowler.

 Augusta is a challenging course, particularly for those without experience around the layout.
 It’s a track where a strategic approach is essential and knowledge of where the ball will feed in from, and away to, is key to success.